tjd1234/cmpt135spring2024/obsidian/135website2024/Easy and Hard Problems.md

 ![[Alan_Turing.png]]

-As part of his proof, he also developed the notion of what are now called [Turing Machines](https://en.wikipedia.org/wiki/Turing_machine), which to this day are still one of the standard theoretical models of computation.
+As part of his proof, he also developed the notion of what are now called [Turing Machines](https://en.wikipedia.org/wiki/Turing_machine).
+To this day are still one of the standard theoretical models of computation.

+> In addition, Turing is often considered to be one of the founding fathers of artificial intelligence, due to his early work on chess-playing and is description of the famous [Turing test](https://en.wikipedia.org/wiki/Turing_test).

 For more examples of undecidable problems, [check out this list](https://en.wikipedia.org/wiki/List_of_undecidable_problems).